 Her mother couldn’t agree more.
 “I subscribed to BYJU’S in 2018 since Syndrela started playing TT professionally.
 The best feature of the app is that it makes understanding the fundamentals behind the concepts much easier.
 She no longer had to worry about missing classes as with the help of BYJU’S she could learn at her own pace and clarify her doubts at any point of time,” said Sushmita.

-Syndrela’s commitment to studies becomes even more evident when she says that she wants to become a teacher when she grows older, even though playing professional TT is her dream.
-“As a teacher, I want to make a difference in the lives of children in order to encourage them and help them realise their true potential,” she concludes.
+Syndrela’s commitment to studies becomes even more evident when she says that she wants to become a teacher when she grows older.
+“As a teacher, I want to make a difference in the lives of children in order to help them realise their true potential,” she concludes.

 BYJU’S wishes Syndrela the very best for her future endeavours.